akilmarshall/procedural-image-generation/README.md

 How can I turn a single image into more images that are somewhat like it?

-## tiled-image-tool

-A binary (tit) for computing statistics from tiled images and procedurally generating new images.

 ## Theory

 $\mathbb{I}$ denotes a tiled image, that is an image composed of a **tile sheet**